Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 }
 ```

-An additional advantage is that of uniformity.
-In particular, the code behaves as you had `*`-imported the `Color` type.
+In addition, note that the rules to filter out which functions should or shouldn't be available are far from clear; potential generic substitutions are one such complex example.

 ## Technical details

 We introduce an additional scope, present both in type and candidate resolution, which always depends on a type `T` (we say we **propagate `T`**).
 This scope contains the static and companion object callables of the aforementioned type `T`, as defined by the [specification](https://kotlinlang.org/spec/overload-resolution.html#call-with-an-explicit-type-receiver).

-This scope has the same priority as `*`-imports.
-That way, the user may have the mental model that using the name of an enumeration entry without qualification, for example, is the same as if the enumeration was `*`-imported into the file.
+This scope has the lowest priority and _should keep_ that lowest priority even after further extensions to the language.
+The mental model is that the expected type is only use for resolution purposes after any other possibility has failed.

 This scope is **not** propagated to children of the node in question.
 For example, when resolving `val x: T = f(x, y)`, the additional scope is present when resolving `f`, but not when resolving `x` and `y`.
 After all, `x` and `y` no longer have an expected type `T`.